 She was appointed as trainee portfolio manager in April 2003 and was promoted to the position of portfolio manager in January 2005 and takes full responsibility in managing the relative portfolios.

 In February 2006 Delphine accepted an invitation to join the board of Allan Gray Property Trust Management Limited as a director of Grayprop.

 As at end April 2006, Delphine was also appointed as a director of Allan Gray Limited.

-The portfolio returned 3.2% for the first quarter of 2019 versus 5.6% for the composite benchmark over the same period.
+The portfolio returned 2.7% for the fourth quarter of 2019 versus 2.9% for the composite benchmark over the same period.

-The fixed income allocation in the fund performed largely in line with the combined weighted interest-bearing composite benchmark.
+The local fixed income allocation in the fund performed in line with the combined weighted interest-bearing composite benchmark.